rheera/Course6-Week6-Final/README.md

 This is the final project for Course 6 Week 6, _Databases and SQL for Data Science with Python_.
 Part of IBM's Data Analyst Professional Certificate from Coursera.
 This course is part of the Honors Module.
 Available here: https://www.coursera.org/programs/jda20232t1-z1hse/professional-certificates/ibm-data-analyst?collectionId=Wxyxq

 For this project, we will assume the role of a Data Analyst analyzing data for the city of Chicago, as available on the Chicago City data portal.
+We have been asked to produce some reports about the communities and crimes in the Chicago area.

 The goal of this project is to understand advanced SQL techniques.
 The main points of focus are listed below.